OpenZeppelin/openzeppelin-monitor/README.md

 ## Documentation

 - Pre-requisites:
-  - Install `antora` by running `npm install -g @antora/cli@3.0 @antora/site-generator-default@3.0` , if you already have you can skip this step.
+  - Install `antora` by running `npm install -g @antora/cli@3.1.0 @antora/site-generator-default@3.1.0`, if you already have you can skip this step.
   - Verify the installation by running `antora --version`

-- To generate documentation locally, run the following command.
+- To generate documentation locally, run the following command:

   ```sh
   cargo make rust-antora